-Eventually, you might find that both your performance and your interpersonal relations with people at work are suffering, and that you’re not able to always focus on the work at hand.
+Eventually, you might find that both your performance and your interpersonal relations with people at work are suffering, and that you're not able to always focus on the work at hand.
 In the long run, this can affect your career.
-Many employers are also realising that work and tech overload often lead to an increase in absenteeism and lower productivity.
+Many employers are also realizing that work and tech overload often lead to an increase in absenteeism and lower productivity.

 Overworked professionals tend to develop health issues, mental and physical.
 Working long hours causes many to develop unhealthy lifestyles, which in turn can lead to anxiety, depression, poor concentration, lack of sleep, weight gain, digestive disorders, poor circulation, back pain, cardiovascular disease, and low energy levels.